shakeebparwez/chatter-verse-mern/README.md

   <em>Where Conversations Come Alive</em>
 </p>

-Welcome to **Chatterverse**, an interactive and real-time messaging platform built with the **MERN (MongoDB, Express, React, Node.js)** stack. 🚀💬 Chatterverse provides users with a seamless and engaging chatting experience, offering features like real-time communication, image sharing, online status, read receipts, and more!
+Welcome to **ChatterVerse**, an interactive and real-time messaging platform built with the **MERN (MongoDB, Express, React, Node.js)** stack. 🚀💬 ChatterVerse provides users with a seamless and engaging chatting experience, offering features like real-time communication, image sharing, online status, read receipts, and more!

 ## Key Features